 Recent CLABSI rates at the Heart Institute

 We measure CLABSIs in both of our inpatient units, the Cardiac Intensive Care Unit (CICU) and the Cardiac Progressive Care Unit (CPCU).
-Heart programs measure and report CLABSI rates by the number of CLABSIs per 1,000 patient days.
+Heart programs measure and report CLABSI rates by the number of CLABSIs per 1,000 line days.

 How are we working to reduce CLABSIs?